zlatomirdd/insar_processing_via_pyrosar-gamma-api/README.md

 This script utilizes the extensive InSAR processing software of - GAMMA(c) - https://www.gamma-rs.ch/.
 This script is based on the extensive Python based framework of PyroSAR, and embedded GAMMA-API - https://pyrosar.readthedocs.io/en/latest/.

 Only MODULE is uploaded, which contains most of the functions called from the main Python script.
-Thus, this Module is mostly useful for using of professionalists in InSAR processing, who willing to include it, or develop their own Python script by using PyroSAR GAMMA-API.
+Thus, this Module would be mostly useful by professionalists in InSAR processing, who are willing to include it / develop their own Python script, by utilizing the PyroSAR GAMMA-API.

 Please, share and redistribute with kind regards from me.